neginbasiri/leonardo/README.md

-# Anime Explorer - AniList GraphQL Integration
+# Anime Explorer - Anime list GraphQL Integration

-A Next.js application that integrates with the AniList GraphQL API to display anime data with images.
+A Next.js application that integrates with the Anime list GraphQL API to display anime data with images.
 The application requires user authentication (username and job title) before allowing access to the anime data.

 ## Features

 - **User Authentication**: Users must enter their username and job title before accessing the application
-- **AniList GraphQL Integration**: Uses Apollo Client to query the AniList GraphQL API
+- **Anime list GraphQL Integration**: Uses Apollo Client to query the Anime list GraphQL API
 - **Anime Data Display**: Shows anime with cover images, titles, descriptions, ratings, and metadata
 - **Search Functionality**: Search anime by title
 - **Responsive Design**: Built with Chakra UI for a modern, responsive interface